-The handbook will provide you with all the essential information about your course, including details on administrative support and teaching staff, as well as comprehensive information about the excellent facilities on our campuses and how to access them.
+The handbook will provide you with all the information about your course, and how it is studied and assessed.
+It also includes details of support available to you, and information about the facilities on your campus and how to access them.